marein/php-gaming-website/README.md

   **Architecture**: Internally, it uses a form of [layered architecture](https://en.wikipedia.org/wiki/Multitier_architecture).

-  **Infrastructure**: Session storage is managed through Redis, RabbitMQ facilitates communication with other contexts, and Nchan notifies users in real-time.
+  **Infrastructure**: Redis is used to store sessions, while Nchan notifies users in real-time, and RabbitMQ facilitates communication with other contexts.

   **Scalability**: The module is stateless, enabling it to scale horizontally by adding more instances.
   Some queues can be sharded using RabbitMQ's